christian-vorhemus/bot-starter-project/README.md

 # Bot Starter Project
 This is a starter project for bot development using TypeScript + Node.js and Microsoft Bot Framework.
-The Bot answers question by leveraging the Wikipedia-API and returns a set of relevant articles.
+The Bot answers questions by leveraging the Wikipedia-API and returns a set of relevant articles.

 <p align="center">
   <img src="Images/screen.gif">